rankutah/blog/sites/rank-utah/content/_index.md

 ---
-title: "Website Design & Local SEO (Search Engine Optimization)"
+title: "Freelance Website Designer for Small Businesses | Rank Utah"
-description: "Fast websites and local search help for small businesses so you show up on Google and get more calls."
+description: "I build custom, affordable websites for small businesses that are fast, look great on any device, and are designed to bring you more customers.
+As a freelance web designer, I provide personal service without the big agency price tag."
 layout: "flowbite"
 url: "/"
 schema:
   localBusiness:
     enabled: true
     type: ProfessionalService
-    name: "Clear Presence"
+    name: "Rank Utah"
     address:
       streetAddress: "348 S 2000 W, Suite B206"
       addressLocality: "Pleasant Grove"